 PROFILE OF ETEPE – GHM – MRG-G – SOKADRE – HUG

 Greek Helsinki Monitor (GHM), founded in 1993, monitors, publishes, lobbies, and litigates on human and minority rights and anti-discrimination issues in Greece and, from time to time, in the Balkans.
 It also monitors Greek and, when opportunity arises, Balkan media for stereotypes and hate speech.
-It issues press releases and prepares (usually jointly with other NGOs) detailed annual reports; parallel reports to UN Treaty Bodies; and specialized reports on ill-treatment and on ethno-national, ethno-linguistic, religious and immigrant communities, in Greece and in other Balkan countries.
-It operates a web site (http://greekhelsinki.worldpress.com) and a Facebook page (https://www.facebook.com/panayote) covering human rights issues and comprehensive and comparable presentations of minorities in the Balkan region.
-GHM is a member of the World Organization Against Torture (OMCT) Network and GHM’s Spokesperson Panayote Dimitras is an OMCT General Assembly member.
-GHM is also member of the Justicia European Rights Network, the European Implementation Network (EIN), the International Detention Coalition (IDC), the Network Against the Extreme Right, the Campaign for the access to asylum, and the Greek Network for the Right to Housing.
+It issues press releases and prepares (usually jointly with other NGOs) detailed annual reports.
+It has been submitting parallel reports and communications to UN Treaty Bodies; applications and third party interventions to the ECtHR; communications on the execution of ECtHR judgments to the Council of Europe Committee of Ministers.
+It also publishes specialized reports on ill-treatment and on ethno-national, ethno-linguistic, religious and immigrant communities, in Greece and in other Balkan countries.
+It operates a web site (http://greekhelsinki.worldpress.com), a specialized website on racist crimes in Greece (https://racistcrimeswatch.wordpress.com) and a Facebook page (https://www.facebook.com/panayote) covering human rights issues and comprehensive and comparable presentations of minorities in the Balkan region.
+GHM is a member of the European Implementation Network (EIN); GHM’s Spokesperson Panayote Dimitras has been a member of EIN’s Board since 2018; GHM is a member too of the World Organization Against Torture (OMCT) Network and GHM’s Spokesperson Panayote Dimitras is an OMCT General Assembly member.
+GHM is also member of the Justicia European Rights Network, the International Detention Coalition (IDC), the International Network Against Cyber Hate (INACH), Justice and Environment, the Network Against the Extreme Right, the Campaign for the access to asylum, and the Greek Network for the Right to Housing.
+Panayote Dimitras is the correspondent of Hope not hate in Greece.
+Past websites are archived for the period 1995-2004 here, and for the period 2005-2014 here.

 The Coordinated Organizations and Communities for Roma Human Rights in Greece (SOKADRE) is a network founded in 2001; its members include 30 Roma communities and 5 Greek NGOs that have been working on Roma rights.
 It is legally registered in Greece through its managing NGO Communication and Political Research Society (ETEPE), accredited as NGO by the Greek Ministry of Foreign Affairs’ Hellenic International Development Cooperation Department – Hellenic Aid (YDAS).
 SOKADRE advocates for and litigates on the rights of the destitute Roma of Greece, mainly in the areas of housing and preventing evictions, education, access to social services, proper civil registration, ill-treatment and non-discrimination including fighting racial profiling by law enforcement agencies.
 It operates through a network of volunteer representatives in the 30 member communities and in several other non-member communities.